Accuracy as of:

 Products Worth Considering

-Customers frequently cite reliability, transparent safety communications, and well-maintained aircraft as reasons for confidence.
-KLM also offers sustainability options such as SAF contributions and CO₂ impact programs.
-These reflect wider industry efforts to reduce emissions[17], [18].
+Passengers consistently cite reliability, clear safety communications, and well-maintained aircraft as reasons for their confidence in KLM.
+The airline also offers sustainable aviation fuel (SAF) contributions and CO₂ impact programs, reflecting broader industry efforts to cut emissions.[17], [18]

 Is KLM a Safe Airline?

-Considering its last fatal accident in 1994, ongoing compliance with IOSA and EASA/ILT requirements, rigorous training and maintenance, and a current 7/7 safety rating, KLM stands as a safe choice among global network carriers[6], [7], [8], [9].
+KLM’s last fatal accident occurred in 1994.
+It holds active compliance with IOSA and EASA/ILT requirements, runs rigorous training and maintenance programs, and carries a current 7/7 safety rating.
+By every major independent measure, KLM ranks among the safest network carriers in the world.[6], [7], [8], [9]

 Is KLM a safe airline?